 So you’ve fallen victim to a toenail fungal infection.
 Ugh, how did that happen?
 So of course, your first instinct is to hide toenail fungus with polish.

-Sounds like a quick fix for an unsightly problem, but in this article, we are going to look at toenail fungus and why wearing nail polish will not be the answer.
+It seems like a quick fix for an unsightly problem, we know!
+But in this article, we are going to look at toenail fungus and why wearing nail polish will not be the answer.
 In fact, polish may even make the problem worse!
 We’ll also discuss some alternatives for treating toenail fungus.

 What is Toenail Fungus?